“How lovely!”

 How (adjective)!

 The expression "How lovely!" means that something is very lovely.
-"How ___" is an expression to show that you feel a strong and surprising emotion about something.
+"How ___" is a phrase to show that you feel a strong and surprising emotion about something:

 How wonderful!